 As director and head tutor of Cycle Wild Scotland, Jules is one of the top MTB coaches in the UK.
 Known as the coaches’ coach, he is passionate about passing on leadership, coaching and biking skills to new generations of bikers.

 A tutor with British and Scottish Cycling, he was closely involved in the creation of the British Cycling awards, the gold standard in mtb leader qualifications.

 Jules is also a tutor for Cycling Scotland, a Scottish Government initiative to encourage biking in all its forms.
 The scheme provides a suite of awards, including Bikeability Scotland and GO MTB, a multi-level proficiency awards system for mountain bikers.

 When he isn’t training and assessing mtb guides and instructors, Jules runs leadership development courses for the joint services.
-As a founding member and the longest-serving coach of Wolfpax MTB Club he is more than a little proud that the club has fostered the talents of a new generation of top mountain bike racers and leaders including Jamie Edmondson.
+As a founding member and a long-serving coach with Wolfpax MTB Club he is more than a little proud that the club has fostered the talents of a new generation of top mountain bike racers and leaders including Jamie Edmondson.

-With his experience of all aspects of coaching, management and development, Jules is also much in demand as an advisor on biking for public and private sector organisations.
+With his experience of all aspects of coaching, management and development, Jules is also much in demand as a technical advisor on biking for public and private sector organisations.

-Chris was at one-time a student of Jules – on a borrowed bike.
+Chris was at one-time a student of Jules – he attended the course on a borrowed bike.
 From those humble beginnings to now, Chris has become one of the most active mountain bike guides in the UK and across the world, having amassed a huge number of miles from the remote mountains of Scotland, to the Himalayas, and High Atlas.